richtastic/ff/src/3DR/wiki/app.md

 	- average of neighbors (weighted)?
 	-> is there a way to make despite which side of the corner it's on => be consistent direction (not 180?)

+- corner metric:
+- the further away a 'similar' color is, the worse the score
+- opposite: the closer away a different color is, the worse the score => are these both necessary?

 corner find 'narrowness' / angle: